renatabiniek/moodbox/README.md

 ---
 ### Project goals

-* To provide a self support tool for people struggling with stress, anxiety, depression and low mood
+* To provide a self support tool with an uncomplicated user interface for people struggling with stress, anxiety, depression and low mood

 * To create a dynamic collection of simple and accessible strategies for managing common mental health challanges